kagiko/vaultwarden-wiki/Pre-built-binaries.md

-vaultwarden doesn't currently provide standalone binaries as a separate download, but for platforms that have an Alpine-based Docker image available (currently x86-64 and ARMv7), you can extract standalone, statically-linked binaries from the official Docker images.
+Vaultwarden doesn't currently provide standalone binaries as a separate download, but you can extract standalone, statically-linked binaries from the official Alpine-based Docker images.
 Each Docker image also includes a matching web vault build (which is platform-independent).

 ## Extracting binaries with Docker installed